Conley index theory without index pairs. I: The point-set level theory: Introduction

 is continuous if and only if $f$ is proper and openly defined (cf.\ Definitions~\ref{defn:disc-proper-openly-defined} and \ref{defn:disc-one-point-compactification}). \end{itemize} This observation enables us to separate the continuity of $f^+$ into two conditions, the properness and the openly definedness of $f$.
 The author hopes that the proofs that we give are more transparent than the existing proofs.

 In this first paper of the series, we define the Conley index as an object at the point-set topology level, not at the homotopy category level, and study its point-set level properties.
-Homotopical properties of Conley indices, including the homotopy invariance under continuation, will be studied in the forthcoming paper~\cite{Mor}.
-Given that the homotopy invariance under continuation is one of the most important property of Conley indices, this decision may need an explanation.
-In the author's opinion, Bartsch's formulation of the homotopy invariance under continuation~\cite{Bar92}, which uses the languages of fibrewise topology and fibrations, is conceptually cleaner than the usual formulation.
-On the other hand, our ideas explained above can be formulated at the non-fibrewise point-set level.
-Thus, we have decided to concentrate on the non-fibrewise point-set level theory in this paper.
-In \cite{Mor}, we will explain how to extend the point-set level theory to the fibrewise setting, and then study homotopical properties of Conley indices following Bartsch's idea.
+Homotopical properties of the Conley index, including the homotopy invariance under continuation, will be studied in the forthcoming paper~\cite{Mor}.

 \begin{rmk} There is another approach to developing Conley index theory without using index pairs by S\'anchez-Gabites~\cite{San11}. \end{rmk}